 SO 23043 SOCIAL PROBLEMS - A study of contemporary social problems and their consequences, focusing on topics such as economic inadequacies, family disorganization, crime, and drug addiction.
+This course is offered in the fall only.
+ACTS equivalent course number is SOCI2013.

 SO 23103 CRIMINOLOGY - This course is designed to be a general introduction into criminal behavior using an interdisciplinary approach.
 The student will be introduced to the sociological patterns of crime and criminals with an emphasis on classical and contemporary theories.
 Further attention will be given to the detailed analysis of the causes, affects and prevention of criminal behavior.
+This course is offered in the spring only.